Translating Research into Action

 Malaria Prevention

-Rethinking IPTp-SP Effectiveness in Pregnancy
+IPTp-SP Effectiveness in Mount Cameroon

 Evidence from three health districts in the Mount Cameroon Area